Our Scottish Borders Campus

 Our Campus Services are responsible for the development and implementation of our environmental, energy and sustainability policies.

 We have a Carbon Management Plan and various initiatives in place to reduce our energy consumption and to promote recycling, and each year we submit a climate change report to the Sustainable Scotland Network (SSN).
+A detailed Net Zero Plan is currently in development, outlining the numerous projects and process changes that will need to be implemented in order to reduce our carbon footprint to net zero.

 We hope that while you are studying with us, you can play your part in helping us to minimise waste, reduce our energy use and recycle as much as possible.